ab2160/Casino-Number-Guessing-Game/README.md

 # Casino Number Guessing Game
-Introduction
+# Introduction

-  This C++ program implements a simple casino‐style number guessing game.
-The computer seeds its random number generator using time(NULL), then picks a secret number between 1 and 50.
-The player repeatedly enters guesses until they find the correct number, receiving feedback on whether each guess is too high or too low.
-The program also tracks and displays the total number of attempts made.
+This C++ program implements a console‐based number guessing game.
+It uses `srand(time(NULL))` and `rand()` to generate a secret integer between 1 and 50.
+The player enters guesses until they find the correct number, receiving “Too high!” or “Too low!” feedback on each attempt.
+A counter tracks how many tries the player uses, and after a successful guess, the user can choose to play another round by entering “Yes” or end the game by entering “No.”

  How It Works

-- The program includes <cstdlib> and <ctime> (implicitly via <iostream>) to access rand(), srand(), and time().

-- At startup, srand(time(NULL)); seeds the random number generator so that each execution produces a different secret number.
+- Seeding the Random Generator U+000A At the start, `srand(time(NULL))` seeds the pseudo‐random number generator with the current time, ensuring a different sequence of random values on each program execution.

-- num = (rand() % 50) + 1; generates a random integer from 1 to 50 and stores it in num.

-- A do…while loop prompts the player to enter a guess, ensuring the loop runs at least once and continues until the correct number is guessed.

-- Each time through the loop:

-- The player’s input is read into guess.

-- The attempt counter tries is incremented.

-- If guess is greater than num, the program prints “Too high!”.

-- If guess is less than num, it prints “Too low!”.

-- If guess equals num, it prints “CORRECT!” along with the total tries.

-- When the loop exits (i.e., guess == num), the program returns 0 and terminates.
+- Outer Play again Loop

+The `while (playagain == "Yes”) ` loop allows multiple rounds without restarting the program.
+Before each round, `num` is reset to a new random value in the range 1–50, and `tries` is implicitly reset when the program logic is extended to do so.

+ - Inner Guessing Loop

+The `while (guess != num)` loop repeatedly prompts for the player’s `guess`, increments the `tries` counter, and compares `guess` to `num`.
+It prints:

+ - “Too high!” if `guess > num`

+ - “Too low!” if `guess < num`

+ - “CORRECT!
+Number of tries: X” if `guess == num`

+ - Prompt to Play Again U+000A After a correct guess, the program asks “Play Again (Yes/No):” and reads the user’s input into `playagain`.
+If the user types “Yes,” the outer loop continues for another round; otherwise, it exits.

+ - Program Termination U+000A Once the outer loop ends (the user enters anything other than “Yes”), the program prints “Thanks for playing.” and returns 0, signaling normal termination.

 References

 - https://www.youtube.com/watch?v=hfnr2EPzn98&t=245s